iomega/spec2vec/README.rst

 Examples
 ========
-Below a code example of how to process a large set of reference spectra and then train a word2vec model on documents generated of those spectrums.
+Below a code example of how to process a large data set of reference spectra to train a word2vec model from scratch.
+Spectra are converted to documents using ``SpectrumDocument`` which converts spectrum peaks into "words" according to their m/z ratio (for instance "peak@100.39").
+A new word2vec model can then trained using ``train_new_word2vec_model`` which will set the training parameters to spec2vec defaults unless specified otherwise.
 Word2Vec models learn from co-occurences of peaks ("words") across many different spectra.
 To get a model that can give a meaningful representation of a set of given spectra it is desirable to train the model on a large and representative dataset.